 - Working in cooperation, not competition, to build grassroots power.

-We founded the No GE Trees Program with the goal of protecting forests, biodiversity, and communities from the potentially catastrophic impacts of GE trees.
-We use the cross-cutting issue of GE trees to support and build power on related issues ranging from the rights and autonomy of Indigenous Peoples to forest restoration, and to challenge false solutions to climate change, such as industrial bio-energy.
-Read more at nogetrees.org.
+No Genetically Engineered Trees: We use the cross-cutting issue of GE trees to support and build power on related issues ranging from the rights and autonomy of Indigenous Peoples, forest restoration, to challenging false solutions to climate change such as bioenergy from GE trees.

-Langelle Photography: This program uses the power of photojournalism to expose social and ecological injustice.
+We partner with Margaret Prescod’s Sojourner Truth show on KPFK Pacifica Radio (Los Angeles) since November 2009, producing weekly “Earth Segments,” as well as weekly interviews on important environmental news.
+We also host a New Voices on Climate Change speakers Bureau, and support allies through social media and email campaigns.
+Langelle Photography uses the power of photojournalism to expose social and ecological injustice.
 The point of Langelle Photography is to place photographs into the context of social struggle—the struggle for societal transformation toward justice, equity and ecological balance.

 Anne Petermann and Orin Langelle, activists with decades of experience in the environmental and social justice movements, on local, national and international fronts, founded GJEP in 2003.
 They saw the need for a project grounded in understanding that environmental degradation, war, the destruction of civil rights and liberties, and economic and social injustice were not isolated, and needed to be addressed at their common root causes.